daytonn/architecture-js/README.md

 The `output` determines whether the compiled javascript will be `compressed` or `expanded`, which are the two possible values.
 The JSMin engine is used for compression.

 ### name
 The `name` is the name of your architecture project.
 The name value can be used by the blueprint in a variety of ways.
-By default the name is used to create the main application file in the /src directory.
+By default the name is used to create the main application file in the /src directory (in lowercase).

 <a id="sprockets"></a>
 ## Sprockets